-Travel by public transport to Lower Saxony.
-The majority of cities in Lower Saxony are connected to the ICE network of Deutsche Bahn, the national rail operator.
+Travel by public transport to Niedersachsen (Lower Saxony).
+The majority of cities in Niedersachsen (Lower Saxony) are connected to the ICE network of Deutsche Bahn, the national rail operator.

 For more information visit the website of Deutsche Bahn.

 You can experience a lot with the Niedersachsen-Ticket!
-It applies to all local trains in Lower Saxony, Bremen and Hamburg, for up to 5 people.
+It applies to all local trains in Niedersachsen (Lower Saxony), Bremen and Hamburg, for up to 5 people.

-Rotterdam/ Hoek van Holland - Hannover: 4 hours 25 min
+Rotterdam/ Hoek van Holland - Hanover: 4 hours 25 min